Which Is True Of Strophic Form

 The Role of Lyrics in Strophic Form

 In strophic form, the lyrics play a crucial role in maintaining listener engagement.
 Since the music remains largely the same, the words must carry the emotional weight and tell the story effectively.
-Skilled songwriters use imagery, metaphor, and vivid language to create a compelling narrative that unfolds across the verses.
+That said, skilled songwriters use imagery, metaphor, and vivid language to create a compelling narrative that unfolds across the verses.
 The changing lyrics provide the variation and interest that the music alone might lack.

 Strophic Form vs. Other Musical Forms